rsfrankl/rsfrankl.github.io/_pages/publications.md

 ---

 ## Books
-Rey, Sergio and Rachel S. Franklin, editors. (expected 2021).
+Rey, Sergio and Rachel S. Franklin, editors. (in press).
 Handbook of Spatial Analysis in the Social Sciences, Elgar.

 Franklin, Rachel S., editor.
 (2019).
 Population, Place, and Spatial Interaction: Essays in Honor of David Plane.
 Springer.